torch2424/wasm-by-example/examples/audio/audio.rust.en-us.md

 **NOTE: This demo "idea" should not be used in production.
 As well as the manual type conversions.
 This is just for learning purposes.
 The text will contain mentions of when something should not be used.**

 As stated before, **WebAssembly is a great fit for computationally intensive tasks**.
-And even the official [AssemblyScript Documentation covers this](https://docs.assemblyscript.org/faq#is-webassembly-always-faster).
 For example, Tasks that involve things like big data, heavy logic with conditionals, or nested looping.
 Thus, generating / rendering audio samples **can** get a significant speedup by moving these mentioned parts into WebAssembly.
 In this example, we will be amplifying audio samples from an [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) using the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API). **Note:** This functionality can and should be done through a [Gain Node](https://developer.mozilla.org/en-US/docs/Web/API/GainNode), but this is mostly for demoonstration purposes. **A more realistic (albeit more complicated and not fit for a demo) use case**, would be to implement unsupported Web Audio API effects like a [bitcrusher](https://github.com/jaz303/bitcrusher) ([Example Video](https://youtu.be/bVcpCswqCXA?t=10)), or a [ogg decoder for unsupported browsers](https://en.wikipedia.org/wiki/HTML5_audio#Supported_audio_coding_formats).

 **Another Note:** This example will continue to build on our simple buffer/pointer memory passing.
-This could be implemented using higher-level data structures, and these data structures will be covered in other examples.
+This could be implemented using higher-level data structures, and these data structures will be covered in later examples.

 So let's get into the example: